How To Test Drive Cars

 You’ve done your fair share of research.
 You’ve read the reviews, you’ve watched the YouTube videos, you’ve looked at the specs.
 Now it’s time for the fun part, the test drive.
 But before you go, it’s good to know what to look for on a test drive.

 This will do several things for you.
 One, it will get you a point of contact at the dealer and get you set up in the system.
-Giving the dealer a quick call or starting a chat or email on the webpage will get you in touch with a representative from the dealer.
+Submitting your basic info along with your vehicle of interest will get you in touch with a representative from the dealer.
 Second, you can set an appointment to come in and drive the vehicles.
 Setting an appointment is going to establish an intent between you and the dealer.
-This way, you don’t have to wait, you don’t have to sit around, you can simply walk in, meet with your point of contact, and get the ball (or wheels) rolling.
+This way, you don’t have to wait.
+You can simply walk in, meet with your point of contact, and get the ball (or wheels) rolling.

 Getting in touch with the dealer beforehand also gives you the ability to establish your intentions.
 You’re busy, and so are the dealers!
 Letting them know that your intention is to come in, test drive the vehicle, and head to your next appointment to test drive the competition can save you and the sales team a lot of time and unnecessary chit chat.